 Employers report earnings according to the day they are paid, not the day they are earned.
 For example, for an employer reporting monthly, wages earned in January but paid in February should be reported as part of February's premium.
 It is the employers’ responsibility to ensure that all reporting and payment obligations are met.

-The WSIB separately classifies employers who carry on business activities in more than one CU, and who maintain segregated payrolls for each activity.
-If the CUs fall into different rate groups, the WSIB assesses the segregated parts of these employers’ payrolls at different rates.
-See, 14-01-03, Segregated Payrolls.
+The WSIB separately classifies employers who carry on business activities falling under more than one classification code, and who maintain segregated earnings records for each activity.
+If the classification codes fall into different classes and the business activities performed are significant and are not considered integrated with the employer's other operations, the WSIB assesses the segregated parts of these employers’ insurable earnings at different rates.
+See, 14-01-07, Single and Multiple Premium Rates.

 Ancillary operations and optional insurance

 Earnings from ancillary operations or optional insurance fall under the same classification as earnings from the employer’s business activity.
 An ancillary operation is one that supports, or is incidental to, an employer’s business activity.
-See, 14-01-02, Single Classification.
+See, 14-01-07, Single or Multiple Premium Rates.

 If workers do work during one reporting period but are not paid for that work until the next period, the employer must report insurable earnings to the WSIB and show a “0” premium for the first reporting period.
 The employer then reports the premium in the second period.